shazChaudhry/kubernetes-efk/README.md

 - `kubectl apply -f fluentd/fluentd.yaml`

 ## Index patterns
-Before you can view logs, you will need to cearte a timestemp based index pattern:
+Before you can view logs in Kibana:
+- you will need to create a timestemp based index pattern `logstash-*`
-- `logstash-*`
+- Visit `http://localhost:5601/` in your web browser
+- Log in with user = `elastic` and password that you retrieved above

 ### References
 - https://github.com/fluent/fluentd-kubernetes-daemonset